Island in Focus – Foula

-We think that Foula is a lovely island – dramatic and remote (lying 20 miles to the west of the Shetland Mainland).
-The coast is nearly completely rockbound with only one beach, close to the exposed pier (where the ferry, New Advance is winched out of the water when not in use to prevent damage!)
+We think that Foula is a lovely island which is dramatic and remote.
+It lies 20 miles to the west of the Shetland Mainland.
+The coast is nearly completely rockbound with only one beach, close to the exposed pier, where boats are winched out of the water when not in use to prevent them being damaged!

-There are also flights from Tingwall four times a week, in an eighter-seater aeroplane, which allow you a few hours to explore.
+There are also flights from Tingwall Airport in an eight-seat aeroplane.
+Taking this option will allow you a few hours to explore the island.

 Five dramatic peaks

-Foula has an amazing shape!
+Foula has an amazing shape.
 The island is 2.5 miles long and has a narrow and fertile coastal strip to the east and north.
-This is Hametown and Ham and it is where all of Foula’s 16 crofts and 38 inhabitants reside.
+This is Hametown and Ham and it is where all the 16 crofts, belonging to Foula’s (approximately) 30 inhabitants, are located.

-On the west of Foula, the seabird cliff, Da Kame rises to 1233ft and is home to an uncountable number of birds.
-The rest of the land is occupied by moorland birds (Foula has the world’s largest colony of bonxies) and waders occupy every small loch in the island!
-The remote location of Foula means that migrating birds often fall here – and rare birds from America and Siberia have been spotted.
-Visit http://www.foundonfoula.co.uk/ to see some of Foula’s amazing winged visitors!
+On the west of Foula, Da Kame is a cliff which rises to 1233ft and visiting here is a highlight of any trip to Foula.
+Da Kame and the other cliffs on the west are home to thousands of nesting seabirds.
+The rest of the land is occupied by moorland birds (Foula has the world’s largest colony of bonxies) and waders occupy every small loch on the island.
+The remote location of Foula means that migrating birds often make landfall here, and unusual birds from America and Siberia have been spotted.

 The Gaada Stack

-Along the dramatic coastline of Foula there’s other treats to see, so don’t forget your camera!
+Along the dramatic coastline of Foula (which has also been designated a Site of Special Scientific Interest) there are other treats to see, so don’t forget your camera.
 The Gaada Stack is a 131ft sea stack punctured by a hole.
-You’ll find it at the north end of the island.
+You will find it at the north end of the island.

-If you go to the south west of Foula you’ll find Da Sneck ida Smaallie.
-This is a dark rock fault which cuts down towards the sea.
-It is over 98ft deep!
+If you go to the south west of Foula you will find Da Sneck ida Smaallie.
+This is a 98ft deep dark rock fault which cuts down towards the sea.
 You can get down (with an experienced guide only) to see the seabird colonies under the cliffs.

-Foula’s coastline became briefly famous in 1914, when RMS Oceanic hit the Shaalds o’ Foula two miles east of Foula.
-The Shaalds are a reef with fierce tides which comes within four feet of the surface at low tides.
-RMS Oceanic was owned by White Star Line, the shipping company who lost Titanic two years before!
-It was also, between 1899 and 1901, the largest ship in the world and was the first passenger ship to be lost in the First World War.
+Foula’s coastline became briefly famous in 1914, when RMS Oceanic hit fierce tides at the Shaalds o’ Foula two miles east of Foula.
+The Shaalds are a reef which comes to within four feet of the surface at low tides.
+RMS Oceanic sank here – the ship was owned by White Star Line, the shipping company who lost the Titanic two years before.
+Between 1899 and 1901, RMS Oceanic was the largest ship in the world.
+It was also the first passenger ship to be lost in the First World War.

-Foula is so remote that it is often the last place to be influenced by changes that have affected the rest of Shetland.
-For instance it was one of the last places Norn was spoken, and the last place in Scotland where Udal Law was upheld.
+Foula is so remote that it is often the last place to be influenced by changes which have affected the rest of Shetland.
+For instance, it was one of the last places Norn was spoken, and the last place in Scotland where Udal Law was upheld.
 These days Foula still uses the Julian calendar even though the rest of the UK adopted the Gregorian calendar in 1752.
-In FOula, Christmas Day is observed on 6 January and New Years Day on 13 January!
+As a result, in Foula, Christmas Day is observed on 6th January and New Year’s Day on 13th January!

 Foula was used as a location for Michael Powell’s 1937 film, ‘The Edge of the World’ – a fictional account of the evacuation of St Kilda.
 The title of that film sums up Foula very well.

-Foula is remote indeed, but it is very well worth the effort to reach the island – especially if you are a birdwatcher!
-Please note that Foula has accommodation, but no pub or shop (apart from a post office), so make sure you bring supplies for your visit!
-For more details on Foula, please visit www.foulaheritage.org.uk
+Foula is remote indeed, but it is very well worth the effort to reach the island – especially if you are a birdwatcher.
+Please note that Foula has accommodation, but no pub or shop (apart from a post office), so make sure you bring supplies for your visit.
+For more details on Foula, please visit www.foulaheritage.com